 Introduction: Bucksport has repeatedly been affected by flood events without the proper aid to rebuild and rebuild sustainably.
 One reason rebuilding is difficult has to do with the fact that more than half of the properties in Bucksport are heirs property.
 Heirs property is property passed down through generations without written documentation, such as wills and deeds.
 When applying for aid from natural disasters, it is difficult to show ownership without documentation (Heirs Property Retention Coalition).
 Another reason rebuilding is a challenge is because of the frequency of flooding occurring in the area.
 There is not enough time in between storm event to rebuild properties and allow the community to recover.
 This also demonstrates that the systems in place to deal with flooding are not equipped to handle the current levels and frequency of the floods.

 Targets and Data: Target 11.1 - Safe and Affordable Housing is to ensure access to safe, affordable, and adequate housing, along with basic services.
 Target 11.5 - Reduce the Adverse Effects of Natural Disasters is to lessen the number of deaths and people affected by disasters.
 It is also dedicated to decreasing the direct economic losses related disasters.
 Water-related disasters are included in this target, as well as focusing on the protection of poor and vulnerable people.
 An updated resilience plan would be essential in reducing the effects of natural disasters.
 Flood mitigation and viable roadways during disasters would be beneficial to the community.
 An in-depth study of the people and environment would give Horry County insight on problems unique to Bucksport.
 It may also reveal solutions that have not been explored previously.
 A current Flood Resilience draft proposed by the county is one way both targets can be reached.
 Bucksport is explicitly mentioned in the plan and are one of the areas considered a vulnerable community (Horry County, 2021).

 The current draft focuses on impervious infrastructure as the solutions to the flooding, such as concrete roads.
 The plan does include flood maps, but hydrologic studies will be needed in order to truly know how to help the Bucksport community.
 There is mention of contact with the community, but based on our interactions with community members, not all of the community is reached pertaining to county related meetings.

 The plan does not include green infrastructure.
 Green infrastructure is infrastructure that is resilient while managing environmental impacts that would benefit the community.
 Green infrastructure is also cost-effective.
 An example of green infrastructure is a rain garden.
 Rain gardens are small, shallow areas with plants that collect stormwater runoff.
 They are meant to allow water to flow naturally and be absorbed into the ground (Environmental Protection Agency).
 The current draft should include green infrastructure as solutions instead of focusing on concrete-based solutions.
 Current solutions for Bucksport in the Flood Resilience Plan do not have empirical data from Bucksport to support that the solutions would be applicable and lasting.
 We would advise that the draft be updated to include specific needs of vulnerable communities impacted.
 Part of the Flood Resilience Plan includes buy-out programs that Horry County would offer (Horry County, 2021).
 This may be seen as a way to get people back into safe homes outside of the flood zones.
+Further survey data and community engagement needs to be conducted to better reflect the needs and desires of the residents, combined with accurate and current scientific data.

 IPBES